foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/pooling_grp.rst

 The Pooling Group describes operations which divide input features into sub-frames and applies a function with scalar output on each of them.
-Generally, this results in a feature map with reduced, withheld or emphasized key features.
+Generally, this results in a feature map with reduced, withheld, or emphasized key features.

-Functions in this group use the mli_pool_cfg structure, defined as:
+Functions in this group use the ``mli_pool_cfg`` structure, defined as:

 .. code::